 Because this “off-the-clock” work is often a necessary part of the job, employers are usually required to pay employees for performing it.

-Many construction, factory, and service industry workers spend a significant amount of time (such as ten minutes or more) before and after their shift not only putting on or taking off required uniforms and equipment, but also driving between job sites, picking up and dropping off materials, and inspecting, cleaning, and maintaining their equipment.
+Many construction, factory, and service industry workers spend a significant amount of time (such as ten minutes or more) before and after their shift putting on or taking off required uniforms and equipment, driving between job sites, picking up and dropping off materials, and inspecting, cleaning, and maintaining their equipment.
 Many of these activities count as part of your job, and you may have the right to receive compensation for doing them.